pandoraxcc/youtubefoo/README.md

 # youtubefoo
-Scrape comments from youtube page
+Scrape comments from youtube page, user ids and names.
+Saves results in csv.